Show Home Opening Times

 Sun Hill Infant and Junior Schools feed into Perins Secondary School which has been established for over 300 years and moved to its current location more than 100 years ago.

-Ground floor apartment with two double bedrooms set at the rear of the apartment building.
+Ground floor apartment with two double bedrooms set at the rear of the apartment building with a beautiful double aspect living area.
+721 square feet.

-Duplex apartment with its own front entrance and private patio area.
+Duplex apartment with its own front entrance and small, private patio area.
+820 square feet, looking onto the Listed mill and the Watercress Line.